 The first WIC visit (appointment) can take from 1-2 hours.
 The next appointments you have for WIC usually takes between 20 minutes to 1 hour.
 Depending on the person, the next appointment may be in 1, 2 or 3 month

 Many supermarkets and small stores accept WIC benefits.
 Click on the link for the most recent list of WIC authorized stores that accept WIC benefits.
+Authorized Vendors

+Can I use my WIC benefits in another state?
 No. Connecticut WIC benefits can only be used at Connecticut WIC-approved stores.
 Your local WIC Office can provide you with a list of WIC approved stores in your area.

+I live in another state; can I use my WIC benefits in Connecticut?
 No. Connecticut WIC approved stores only accept Connecticut WIC checks.